tdwg/vocab/documentation-specification.md

 **2.3.1 Current resources**

 Each resource (document, vocabulary, term, etc.) exists in a current state.
-That current state reflects the most recent version of that resource.
+That current state reflects the most recent ratified version of that resource.
 The current resource is identified by an IRI that does not change over time.
 The current resource IRI can be used by humans or machines to retrieve a representation of the resource as it exists at the present time.
 Because the current resource IRI does not change, it is stable and SHOULD be the IRI that is cited and is linked to whenever one wishes to refer to the resource in general.

 **2.3.2 Versions**

 Each resource also exists as versions that document “snapshots” of the resource over time (Fig. 5).
 A version is issued at a particular moment in time and documents the state of the resource until the version is replaced by a later version.
 Each version of a resource is identified by an IRI that is distinct from the IRI of the current resource and from all other versions of that resource.
 Typically, the IRI of a version is formed by appending the ISO 8601 creation date of the resource to the IRI of the abstract resource.

 A current resource is related to one of its versions by the property dcterms:hasVersion.
 A version is related to its current resource by the property dcterms:isVersionOf, to a version that it supersedes by dcterms:replaces, and to a version that supersedes it by dcterms:isReplacedBy.
 The metadata for a current resource SHOULD specify the IRI of the current resource, the IRI of the most recent version, and the IRI of any previous version that was superseded.
-Metadata of a past version SHOULD specify that version's IRI, specify the IRI of the current resource, and link to any previous or subsequent versions.
+Metadata of a version SHOULD specify that version's IRI, specify the IRI of the current resource, and link to any previous or subsequent versions.

 The versioning model is specific to neither humans nor machines, and either should be able to use the resource IRIs and properties to traverse the links from one version to another.